mveeprojects/JavaSpringBootAPIProxy/README.md

 - [x] Run the application and wiremock together in docker-compose.
 - [x] Add code to call the external API and send the JSON to the frontend.
 - [ ] Create a simple UI using Thymeleaf.
+  - [ ] Text box and button for user input instead of path variables on frontend.
+  - [ ] Handle 404s gracefully.
 - [ ] Render JSON of external API in "pretty print" in an iframe or similar on the UI.
 - [ ] Add equivalent curl (without auth) to the UI.
 - [ ] Add basic auth to external API call.